-Scrub interior surfaces of storage or reservoir if applicable with a strong chlorine solution containing ½ gallon household bleach, or ¼ gallon of pool chlorine to each 5 gallons of water.
+Step 2: If possible, scrub interior surfaces of storage or reservoir if applicable with a strong chlorine solution containing ½ gallon household bleach, or ¼ gallon of pool chlorine to each 5 gallons of water.
+Make sure there is adequate ventilation!

 Storage tanks: Disinfecting with liquid household bleach (5.25% Sodium Hypochlorite)